 The ideas I share here are based on a very strong belief that animals should be able to live in peace without threats to their existence.
 They should be able to live, roam, run—whatever it is they are put on this earth to do.
 Their lives should not be at the mercy of human whims and interests.
 While I oppose the use of musk from any animal who has been tortured or killed, I want to focus on civet cats for a moment and explore some ideas for phasing out the practice of trapping them and scraping their glands for musk.
 Let’s start the conversation!
 Consider this: researchers from Addis Adaba University in Ethiopia have found civet “scent markings” in the wild on trees, shrubs, fencing poles and more.
 They have successfully collected these secretions, suggesting there may be a more humane, less intrusive way to use civet musk in the future.

 These researchers suggest that local people could be trained to collect civet secretions and that this could be a good source of foreign exchange for Ethiopia.
 Imagine!
 Using this sustainable method, civet cats could live freely and people could develop a source of income.
-Taking this concept a step further, I know there are organizations that provide microloans to women to help them build better lives for themselves and their families.
-Why not distribute microloans to women to help them gain the training they need to collect civet secretions in this new, non-intrusive way?
+Taking this concept a step further, I know there are organizations that provide microloans to communities help them to build better lives.
+Why not distribute microloans to help these communities gain the training they need to collect civet secretions in this new non-intrusive way?
 It’s an idea that benefits animals and humans!
 In a case like this, if the method to collect civet secretions was sustainable and certified as harmless to animals, I might consider civet musk as a novelty.